 Dear Dr. Robert,

-I read and followed your advice on dietary changes for physical, mental, and emotional steadiness.
-I began this change ten weeks ago, and recently I have noticed that I feel very much better than I did when I was eating in the old way.
-To put it in simplest terms, I am just happier, and I feel physically and emotionally lighter just as you said.
-Also, my thoughts are not so often depressive as they were before.
-So thank you for publishing this advice.
+I have been following your advice on diet.
+I began this change ten weeks ago, and recently I noticed that I feel very much better than I did when I was eating in the old way.
+I am just happier, and I feel physically and emotionally lighter just as you said.
+My thoughts are not so often depressive as they were before.
+So thanks for the good advice.

 Now I have another question.
 I noticed on your homepage that your site is dedicated, among other things, to "spiritual unfoldment."
 I would be very interested in learning more about that.
-Would you please explain what you mean by spiritual unfoldment, and please give some suggestions for spiritual unfoldment as you did for physical, mental, and emotional steadiness.
+Would you please explain what you mean by spiritual unfoldment, and please give some suggestions for spiritual unfoldment as you did for diet.

 ---T.H.G., Lahti, Finland

-I say that this center must be intuited by the ordinary self because intuition is a human faculty which functions beyond the region of conscious thought, and so may provide a kind of bridge between thought and the underlying ground of being.
-I like to use the word "unfoldment," because it suggests that this process involves the unfurling or unwinding of something that is already present but needs to be opened up in order that it may function to the fullest within the individual life of each person.
+I say that this center must be intuited by the ordinary self because intuition is a faculty that functions beyond the regions of conscious thought, and so may provide a kind of bridge between thought and the underlying ground of being.
+I like to use the word "unfoldment," because it suggests that this process involves the unfurling or unwinding of something that is already present but needs to be opened up in order that it may function to the fullest.
 If you have ever seen the leaf of a large fern uncoiling, this may provide a good visual metaphor.

-Unfortunately, general advice on nutrition is easier to offer, and much easier to convey in words than is advice on fostering spiritual unfoldment.
-This is because advice on what kind of foods are most useful for maintaining a healthy body can be based on scientific research, and so can be demonstrated factually to the human intellect, while spirituality or spiritual unfoldment cannot even be understood intellectually, much less proven scientifically.
+Unfortunately, general advice on nutrition is easier to offer--and much easier to convey in words--than advice on fostering spiritual unfoldment.
+This is because dietary advice can be based on scientific research, and so can be demonstrated factually to the human intellect, while spirituality or spiritual unfoldment cannot even be understood intellectually, much less proven scientifically.

 For example, we now know that substances in the cocoa bean provide a powerful antioxidant action which slows the oxidation and breakdown of HDL cholesterols, causing them to remain longer in the bloodstream.
 This is a fact which can be shown by means of exact measurement.
 Since HDL cholesterols are beneficial to the circulatory system, adding cocoa to the diet should benefit total bodily health, and recent studies demonstrate that this is true.
-Therefore, I would feel confident in suggesting that one might consider adding a tablespoon or so of unsweetened cocoa powder to the daily diet (I would stir this into yoghurt or add it to a fruit drink perhaps).
-And unless one is allergic to cocoa, this practice ought to be a good one for anyone.
+Therefore, I would feel confident in suggesting that one might consider adding a tablespoon or so of unsweetened cocoa powder to the daily diet, and unless someone is allergic to cocoa, this practice ought to work well for anyone.

-But even assuming that one accepts that spiritual unfoldment is possible, that trying to encourage spirituality is desirable, and that advice on how to promote spiritual development can be conveyed at least to some extent in words, without knowing where you are in your own understanding and without hearing about your own specific attitudes towards the meaning that may be found in the human experience of living and dying, it is difficult for me to suggest what you might do next to "unfold" spiritually.
+But even assuming that one accepts that spiritual unfoldment is possible, that trying to encourage it is desirable, and that advice on how to promote it can be conveyed, at least to some extent, in words, without knowing where you are in your own understanding and without hearing about your own specific attitudes towards the human experience of living and dying, it is difficult for me to suggest what you in particular might do next to "unfold" spiritually.
 This difficulty in generalizing about inner life is one of the chief reasons why individual, personalized psychotherapy is so valuable.
 In private, and in an atmosphere of safety, acceptance, trust, and understanding, these subtleties may be entertained so that their finer nuances become apparent without the necessity of resorting only to words on a page, or to a one-sided talk to a general audience.

-In my advice on dietary changes which you have been practicing, I said, "Everybody is different, and every body is different, so without a private consultation, I cannot give you person-specific advice . . . but I will offer some general principles that can help almost anyone."
-I will try to do the same here as regards your question about spiritual unfoldment, but only with the understanding that, unlike my generalized nutritional advice, this advice about how to approach spirituality will certainly not apply to everyone, and that without knowing you personally I am able to speak only in the most general way.
-In fact, my suggestions, being generalized, may not be the best thing for you (indeed, this is the point I have just made about the methods imparted, usually in an authoritative tone, by so many gurus, guides, self-help authors, and spiritual teachers), so please take what follows merely as suggestions to be tried out in the spirit of experiment, certainly not as gospel.
+In my advice on dietary changes, I said, "Everybody is different, and every body is different, so without a private consultation, I cannot give you person-specific advice . . . but I will offer some general principles that can help almost anyone."
+I will try to do the same here as regards your question about spiritual unfoldment, but only with the understanding that, unlike my generalized nutritional advice, this advice about how to approach spirituality will certainly not apply to everyone, and that without knowing you personally, I am able to speak only in the most general way.
+In fact, my suggestions, being generalized, may not be the best thing for you.
+Indeed, this is the point I have just made about the methods imparted, usually in an authoritative tone, by so many gurus, guides, self-help authors, and spiritual teachers, so please take what follows merely as suggestions to be tried out in the spirit of experiment, certainly not as gospel.

-That said, one way which may help to create a basis for further spiritual unfoldment involves working with two practices at once.
-The first requires an ongoing, honest, non-judgmental observation of one's own life, behaviors, and personality patterns with a view towards feeling and noticing barriers to further psychological and emotional development (not, by the way, trying to remove the barriers, just feeling and noticing them).
-The second practice is to ask oneself as often as possible this one simple question: "Who am I?"
-In other words, I am recommending that you might like to try two practices which seem to be useful and helpful for many people: self-observation, and self-investigation.
+That said, one way involves working with two practices at once.
+The first requires an ongoing, honest, non-judgmental observation of one's own life, behaviors, and personality patterns with a view towards feeling and noticing barriers to further psychological and emotional development--not, by the way, trying to remove the barriers, but just feeling and noticing them.
+The second practice is to ask oneself: "Who am I?
+Who is seeing, feeling, and thinking these things?”
+So, I am recommending that you might like to combine two practices that seem to be helpful for many people: self-observation, and self-investigation.

-By "self-observation" I mean watching oneself as if one were watching a friend for whom one feels a certain affection, but whom one also is able to see with a certain detachment and objectivity.
+By "self-observation" I mean watching oneself as if one were watching a friend for whom one feels a certain affection, but can see also with a certain detachment and objectivity.
 For example: suppose that someone makes a remark that I find insulting, and I begin to feel angry.
-If I am practicing self-observation, instead of focusing attention on the insulting remark and upon the motives of the person who made it, I will instead simply watch anger as if observing a phenomenon which I want to understand better.
-In other words, it is not the insult that I wish to focus upon, nor do I wish to prove to myself that the insult does not apply to me, nor do I want to focus upon the personality and possible character flaws of the person who made the remark, but rather I want to watch anger as it manifests in my own habitual process of dealing with perceived insults by becoming angry and self-justifying.
-This is why this practice is called self-observation.
+In self-observation, instead of focusing attention on the insulting remark and upon the motives of the person who made it, I will instead simply watch anger itself as if observing a phenomenon that I want to understand better.
+So, it is not the insult that I wish to focus upon, nor do I wish to prove to myself that the insult does not apply to me, nor do I want to focus upon the personality and possible character flaws of the person who made the remark, but rather I want to watch anger as it manifests in my own habitual process of responding to perceived insults with anger and self-justification.
+That is why this practice is called self-observation.
 And I will apply this same attitude of non-judgmental self-observation to all of my behaviors, thoughts, and emotional states whenever possible.
-You might begin with this, for example: when speaking, notice your own tone of voice.
+You might begin with this practice, for example: when speaking, notice your own tone of voice.
 Just notice it, without judging.
 Try this for an entire day, and see what happens.

-By "self-investigation" I mean discarding the conventional and normal ideas that "myself" is my body, my name, my personal history, my membership in a family, my profession, my nationality, or whatever, and approaching the question afresh.
-Simply ask, "Who am I?"
-And do not accept any answers.
+By "self-investigation" I mean discarding the conventional and normal ideas that "myself" is my body, my name, my personal history, my membership in a family, my profession, my nationality, ethnicity or so-called “race,”and approaching the question--"Who am I?”--afresh.
+Simply ask, "Who am I?" without accepting any final answers.
 Just keep asking.